FAQs for applicants

 What is the post‐graduate diploma?

 This post-graduate diploma is made up of the taught elements of the MSc without the research project.
-The entry requirements and pass standards are the same as the MSc.
+The entry requirements, application dates and pass standards are the same as the MSc.
 The resulting qualification is a PGDip.

 What are the tuition fees?

 How long is the course?

-The MSc HCI programme runs over a full calendar year, starting in September.
+The full-time MSc HCI programme runs over a full calendar year, starting in September.
 The PGDip and PGCert run for nine months, starting in September through to June.
+Part-time students study over two years.

 Can I start at other times than September?
 Do you have a Spring intake?